ls1intum/Artemis/docs/user/exams/exam_participation_checker.rst

 1.4 Student Detail View
 ^^^^^^^^^^^^^^^^^^^^^
-The detail view contains all the given information about the student.
-This information is displayed in the upper part of the screen.
-The student image is shown on the left side, while all other information is displayed right next to it.
-Clicking the small pen icon edits the room and seat.
+The detail view contains all given information about the student.
+These information are displayed in the upper part of the screen.
+The left side shows the student image, while the right side of the screen displays all other information.
+Clicking the small pen icon allows the user to edit the room and seat.
 In this case, the user can choose between all the available rooms through a picker.
 The user can change the seat by typing in the respective seat in the text field.

 The options below the information section allow the user to verify the given information via toggles.